Planning a Hiking Trip to Peru

 When picking out your hiking wardrobe, it’s best to consider the following points.
 If you’re visiting in Peru’s winter, it’ll likely be sunny and hot.
 If you’re visiting during their summer, you can expect humid heat with a fair amount of rain.
 In both cases, you are almost certainly guaranteed some annoying bug action!

 Therefore, your best hiking clothing will feature lightweight long-sleeve and long-pants that are breathable and moisture-wicking.
 These will help protect you from sun and bugs alike, but also keep you cooler on hot days and dry quickly if you get caught in the rain.

 Consult In-Country Guides

 But what better resource for packing than a comprehensive list prepared by in-country guides?
-Well, we have that exact detailed Peru packing list all ready for you!
+Well, we have that exact detailed Peru packing list all ready for you as part of each trip PDF packet!
 If you book a trip through Wildland Trekking International, you’ll also receive a detailed trip packet that will include a trip-specific packing list.

 Best Time to Visit Peru

 Like everywhere else in the world, Peru has very distinct seasons that can drastically affect your trip.
 Therefore, for the absolute best Peru hiking trip, we highly recommend you take the time to plan out what season to visit.
 For checking the weather in-country, we’ve always found Weather Underground to provide reasonably accurate and up to date information.